Young Homie

 "Young Homie" is the debut single written and performed by American singer-songwriter Chris Rene.
 It is the first single from Rene's debut studio EP I'm Right Here.
-Following its release, the song debuted at number one on the New Zealand singles chart on March 19, 2012.
+The song debuted at number one on the New Zealand singles chart on March 19, 2012.

 Background

 Rene wrote the song prior to auditioning for the first season of the American version of singing talent competition The X Factor.
-Rene performed the song a total of three times on the show - at his first audition, during the top nine performance show and during the show's final.
+Rene performed the song a total of three times on the show.

-Recording and release
+Release

-Following The X Factor, Rene went on to record a studio version of the song that was released worldwide on March 13, 2012.
-A music video was also created in Rene's hometown of Santa Cruz, California on February 16, 2012 and released onto YouTube and Vevo on March 20, 2012.
+"Young Homie" was released on March 13, 2012.
+It was the lead single from Rene's album I'm Right Here.
+Rene previewed a first listen to fans online via SoundCloud on February 23.
+The song debuted at #1 in New Zealand and reached #1 on the U.S. Billboard Bubbling Under Hot 100 chart.
+It also reached #26 on the U.S. Pop Airplay chart and #72 on the Canadian Hot 100 chart.

 Music video

-The official music video for the song was directed by Jeremy Rall, and takes place in Santa Cruz, Rene's hometown.
-The video shows various parts and citizens of Santa Cruz, giving the viewers an idea of how the city inspired Rene to write the song.
+An accompanying music video followed the release on March 20, 2012.
+The video was directed by Jeremy Rall and premiered on VEVO.